anjieliu121/meyers_database/documentation.md

 After even more searching, I can safely say the bug is due to the the version of the Python executable (not necessarily the version of Flask).
 I'm not sure about the `google.cloud` library, but `flask_cors` requires Python 3.8 or later.
 The Python executable that `flask run` uses is Python 3.7 which is not supported by these newer libraries.
 Essentially, adding `python -m` ensures the correct Python version is used when there are multiple Python versions on the computer.

+# Bug 7 `git add` not working
+While `git status` works anywhere in the project, make sure to be in a folder that contains the changed file to run `git add`
 # Feature 1 Sidebar Menu

 ## Bug 1.1 refresh